Strobesstrobes

 • ✓Request oversized pages and payloads

-• ✓Test GraphQL query depth and cost limits
+• ✓Test GraphQL query depth and alias/batch limits

-This is the core of any API pentest, and it requires at least two accounts and ideally two roles.
-Authentication tests prove who you are; authorization tests prove what you can reach.
-Authorization is where BOLA (API1) and BFLA (API5) live, and these are the bugs that cause the largest breaches.
+This is the core of the engagement, and it needs at least two accounts, ideally at two privilege levels.
+Authorization is where BOLA (API1) and BFLA (API5) live, the bugs behind the largest API breaches.
+The technique is simple: replay the same request as a different principal and watch the status code.

 PUT /api/v1/users/501/email HTTP/1.1